johnkinuthiaa/Zero-to-hero/README.md

 # Zero-to-hero

-# Your hands on learning repo
+## Your hands on learning repo

 - Are you New to coding Projects & not sure where to begin?
 - worry not!
-- Contribute to your very first open-source project in this beginner-friendly code repository!
+- This course teaches you market popular programming languages and industry standart technology from beginner to advanced level making you conpetent and confident in coding.

 <table >
     <thead align="center">